Hilton Palacio del Rio, San Antonio, TX

 May 1-3, 2018

 The Conference for Agricultural Worker Health is the only conference dedicated solely to the health and well-being of America’s migratory and seasonal agricultural workers.
-Community and Migrant Heath Centers currently serve approximately 900,000 migratory and seasonal agricultural workers and their families.
+Community and Migrant Heath Centers serve approximately one million migratory and seasonal agricultural workers and their families.
 However, this represents less than 25% of the estimated number who reside in the country.
 We must do better, we can and we are!

 PCAs, HCCNs, and health centers all across the country have enthusiastically embraced the campaign by developing more specific community outreach strategies and effective utilization of community health workers and promotoras(es) to reach the population.
-Train-the-Trainer program curricula has been developed by NCFH and front desk staff are being trained to more accurately identify who is a “migratory” or “seasonal” agricultural worker and family member during the patient intake process resulting in more accurate reporting in the UDS reporting system.
+Train-the-Trainer program curricula has been developed to train front desk/patient intake staff are being trained to more accurately identify who is a “migratory” or “seasonal” agricultural worker and family member during the patient intake process resulting in more accurate reporting in the UDS reporting system.

 Come and join us in San Antonio, TX May 1-3, 2018 to learn more about the campaign, what progress has been made, share effective strategies designed to reach this population and network with your colleagues who have dedicated their lives to serving America’s migratory and seasonal agricultural population.